Dodecahedrane/DevOpsNotes/Cloud/Linux/File Ownership and Permissions.md

 - `-wx` = 0 + 2 + 1 = 3
 - `--x` = 0 + 0 + 1 = 1

-I you want to set file permissions to `rw-r--r--`, you would assign the numeric value 644, where:
+If you want to set file permissions to `rw-r--r--`, you would assign the numeric value 644, where:

 - Owner permissions = 6 (read + write)
 - Group permissions = 4 (read)